kjph/sqlenergy/README.md

 1. Go to the repository
 2. Run the `run.bat` file

+# Updating

+Because this repository is maintained with `git`, simply pulling from `master` will update the software.

+Alternatively, simply running the `install.bat` file will update the software

 # Database Credentials

 Database credentials must specify the host, user, password, database name, and port.